devopsdays/devopsdays-web/content/events/2020-chicago/sponsor-info.md

 ### Important Dates
 * July 31: All payments due (no payment = no benefits)
-* August 17: Last day to order A/V equipment.
 * August 24: Gold 3 minute pre-recorded pitch video due
 * September 1: DevOpsDays Chicago 2020!

 ### Schedule
 The event takes place Tuesday, September 1st, 2020.
-The detailed schedule for the two days can be found on the [DoDChi website](https://devopsdays.org/events/2020-chicago/program/).
+The detailed schedule for the day can be found on the [DoDChi website](https://devopsdays.org/events/2020-chicago/program/).

 ### Registration
-All attendees, including sponsor exhibitors, are required to register for this event and agree to [the Code of Conduct.](https://devopsdays.org/events/2020-chicago/conduct)
+All attendees, including sponsor exhibitors, are required to [register for this event](https://event.devopsdayschi.org) and agree to [the Code of Conduct.](https://devopsdays.org/events/2020-chicago/conduct)

 ### Gold Sponsors
 * 2 Branded Discord channels: text and video/voice